 Download information on how spousal support is calculated, and applicable Code Sections.

-Term of Spousal Support
+Term of Spousal Support in California

 The term of spousal support can be strictly limited, which means that it can be either modifiable or non-modifiable, limited in length of time, have specified conditions for termination, etc. Usually, spousal support is tax deductible for the paying spouse and taxable income for the supported spouse.